Scalable One-Pass Optimisation of High-Dimensional Weight-Update Hyperparameters by Implicit Differentiation: Additional Results

 \subsubsection{Runtimes}

 For our larger-scale experiments, we illustrate comparative runtimes in Figure~\ref{fig:DurationPlots}.
 More complex model architectures, with more learnable parameters, suffer a greater computational cost from taking second derivatives with respect to each model weight, which appears more prominently in our Penn~Treebank and CIFAR-10 experiments.
-However, our extension of \citet{lorraineOptimizingMillionsHyperparameters2019}'s method to additional hyperparameters doesn't dramatically increase runtimes: second derivative computations themselves are responsible for most added complexity.
-Even in the worst case (Fashion-MNIST), our scalar algorithms have similar runtimes to naïvely training two fixed hyperparameter initialisations (such as those considered by \emph{Random}), comparing extremely favourably to HPO methods requiring repeated retraining.
+However, our extension of \citet{lorraineOptimizingMillionsHyperparameters2020}'s method to additional hyperparameters doesn't dramatically increase runtimes: second derivative computations themselves are responsible for most added complexity.
+In all three cases, our scalar algorithms have runtimes within that of naïvely training two fixed hyperparameter initialisations (such as those considered by \emph{Random}), comparing extremely favourably to HPO methods requiring repeated retraining.
 Naturally, the massive increase in the number of hyperparameters optimised by \emph{Ours$^\text{WD+HDLR+M}$} causes a prominent jump in runtimes, but even this algorithm remains within a practical factor of the \emph{Random} baseline.